ETC-A/etca-spec/extensions/full-immediates/README.md

 +-----+-----+----+
 ```

 Only `MM=00` is defined by base.
 This extension applies to any instruction which uses an ABM byte.
-This extension also allows the use of register-register mode for `SLO`, `READCR`, and `WRITECR` ONLY for full immediates.
+This extension also allows the use of register-register mode for the purpose of
+full immediates on instructions which are immediate only.
+Examples of such instructions are `SLO`, `READCR`, and `WRITECR`.

 The following ABM byte values are added: